 Conger and Bentz were with star US swimmer Ryan Lochte and another squad member, James Feigen, when they said they were robbed at gunpoint on Sunday.
-Lochte is believed to be already in the US, having left before Brazilian authorities ordered the swimmers be questioned.
+Lochte is believed to be already in the United States, having left before Brazilian authorities ordered the swimmers be questioned.

-It was not yet clear if Feigen was still in Brazil or in the US.
+It was not yet clear if Feigen was still in Brazil or in the United States.